fildaio/FIPs/FIP_0009_New_Asset_TUSD.md

 1. Risk of price fluctuations

 The initial TUSD pledge rate is set to 80%, and subsequent adjustments to the pledge rate will be decided by DAO voting.
-TUSD has now launched the Ethereum lending agreement AAVE and Compound, etc. The loan scale is about 300 million U.S. dollars, and the TUSD liquidation threshold in AAVE is 80%.
+TUSD has now launched on the Ethereum lending protocol AAVE and Compound, etc. The loan scale is about 300 million U.S. dollars, and the TUSD liquidation threshold in AAVE is 80%.

 2. Security risks